hexerdzimal/Project-Buttertoast/README.md

 This application was made with a lot of love and passion by

-Fabian Kozlowski, Stefan Leippe and Matthias Ferstl
+Fabian Kozlowski, Stefan Leippe, Malte Muthesius and Matthias Ferstl.